launiadavis/launiadavis.github.io/HW7/HW7blog.md

 The goal of the assignment was to create a single page MVC web application that employs AJAX and JSON to build responsive views in combination with the use of an existing external API to acquire data, serverside and finally creating custom routing URLs.

-NOTE: due to time restrictions (end of the term) this lab isn't fully complete.
+NOTE: due to time restrictions (end of the term) this lab isn't fully complete!
 Also I was having issues with gifs to display on the web app page.

 We start off with creating an empty MVC web application (but make sure MVC is checked).
 Then we created a single controller and view for a page that displays the input textbox.